nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 it completely accounted for?
 The answers are in a paper we are still polishing for submission, so the paper and the Lean 4 development behind it stay private until it has been submitted and reviewed.
 Lean 4 is a proof assistant, a program that confirms every step of a proof and accepts nothing it cannot confirm; the development is the proof as written in it, which I will also call the mechanization.
-The mechanization is mostly mine, with AI assistance, done under a discipline I describe at the end; that is provenance, not a grade.
-The grade is this: every time I say the machine checks something, that is today my word, from a named person you can hold to it, and it becomes something you can run yourself when the development is public.
-I grade it as a vouch here because that is what it is.
+The mechanization is mostly mine, with AI assistance, done under a discipline I describe at the end.
+Until the development is public, "the machine checks it" means I ran the check and am telling you the result.
+Once it is public, you can run it yourself.

 There are practical reasons as well.
 I judged the finding too important to sit on a shelf for a year, and the dispute above is the argument for